bradleytechman/AltStore-Beginners-Guide/README.md

 RyzenGaming#5928 - Better explation for Windows 11 Tray Bug fix

 The end.
 Thank you for taking your time to read this because this took literal AGES so please, consider pressing the upvote and star button.
-Thank you to u/xXEnjo1PandaXx for sticking this post, you made my day!
+Thank you to Shane for sticking this post, you made my day!

 if there are words in unnecessary places it’s because I used Grammarly to touch everything up